 Ivax, et al. v.
 3M (S.D.
 Fla.).
 Represented 3M in a multi-count federal and state antitrust and consumer protection action relating to medical device patents.

 Jeneil v.
-Fonterra et al. (Milwaukee, WI).
-Successfully dismissed antitrust claims filed against Fonterra, New Zealand's largest company, relating to a failed research and development joint venture.
+Fonterra et al. (Milwaukee, Wis.).
+Successfully dismissed antitrust claims filed against Fonterra, New Zealand’s largest company, relating to a failed research and development joint venture.

 Koloseicke et al. v.
-1717 Capital Management Co. (various).
-Representing 1717, a securities broker-dealer, in defense of certain state law claims initiated by various plaintiffs in court and in FINRA arbitrations.
+1717 Capital Management Co.
+(N.D.
+Ill.).
+Represented 1717, a securities broker-dealer, in defense of certain state law claims.

 L.A.
 Murphy et al. v.
-Kohlberg Kravis Roberts & Co. et al (S.D.N.Y.)
-Represented Bain Capital in connection with dismissed complaint alleging collusion in certain private equity consortium transactions.
+Kohlberg Kravis Roberts & Co. et al. (S.D.N.Y.)
+Represented Bain Capital in connection with a dismissed complaint alleging collusion in certain private equity consortium transactions.